Working with Sources; Avoiding Plagiarism

 - What is the author trying to say?

 - How does this piece of information relate to what other researchers have said about the topic?

 - How does this piece of information relate to the point(s) you are trying to make?

 - Is it clear which ideas are yours and which originate elsewhere?

 - Do you have all the pertinent bibliographic material?
 Before you submit your work, check to be sure that answers to all of these questions are evident in your text.

 When do I cite?

 Keep in mind, that although over-citing may be cumbersome, it shows that you have done your research.
 Under-citing, on the other hand, is dishonest, and may suggest weak research.

-If you have questions about plagiarism, how to cite correctly, or how to incorporate the ideas of others into your work, talk with your instructor, consult a writing center instructor, or check a writing manual, such as The Essential Little, Brown Handbook.
-For formatting concerns, consult the appropriate style guide for your discipline: Modern Language Association (MLA) Handbook for the Humanities, The Publication Manual for the American Psychological Association (APA) for social sciences and business, and the Council of Biological Editors (CBE) for natural and physical sciences.
+If you have questions about plagiarism, how to cite correctly, or how to incorporate the ideas of others into your work, talk with your instructor, consult a writing center coach, or check a writing manual.
+For formatting concerns, consult the appropriate style guide for your discipline: Modern Language Association (MLA) Handbook for the Humanities, The Publication Manual for the American Psychological Association (APA) for social sciences and business, Kate Turabian, A Manual for Writers of Research Papers, Theses, and Dissertations, Chicago Style for Students and Researchers, for history, and the Council of Biological Editors (CBE) for natural and physical sciences.

 APA Basics, a webinar